UCC-CE-iTinAEC/osp-scraper/README.md

 you can use the `bin/download_files.py` script to save these files as WARCs.
 The spreadsheet must have `Source Url` and `Document Url` columns.

+## Deploying scraper cluster

+You need to set a "name" for the crawl that's about to be started, which is used as a path prefix for the WARCs produced by the crawl in the `syllascrape` bucket.
+By separating the crawls this way, we can easily choose which WARCs we ingest into the pipeline.

+1. Make sure you have `~/.ssh/id_rsa_deploy`; check pinned in `#devops` on Slack

+1. In `roles/scraper/worker/defaults/main.yml`, set a new value for `scraper_crawl_dir`.
+Use the format YYYY-MM-DD-<slug>, where the slug identifies the crawl in some kind of legible way.
+Eg, `2017-09-12-usa-can`.

+1. If necessary, the `osp-scraper` branch can also be customized by changing the `scraper_branch` variable.

+1. By default, 11x c4.4xlarge nodes will be provisioned, one broker and 10
+   workers.
+To change the cluster size and instance types, edit variables in `roles/inventory/scraper`.

+1. Like with the Spark deployment, run the `create` and `deploy` playbooks, refreshing the cache after the nodes are provisioned:

+    ```
+    ansible-playbook scraper-create.yml
+    ./ec2/ec2.py --refresh-cache
+    ansible-playbook scraper-deploy.yml
+    ```
+    If you get `ERROR!
+Attempting to decrypt but no vault secrets found` you should use the `--ask-vault-pass` flag and provide the password which is pinned in `#devops` on Slack.
+You won't need to do this every time.

+1. Once the cluster is up, the RQ queue dashboard application is served on port 80 by the broker node, under HTTP basic auth.
+(The username and password are set in the encrypted `group_vars/all/osp.vault.yml`, which can be opened with `ansible-value`.)

+1. SSH into the broker node in the cluster.
+The code gets deployed to `/opt/scraper`.
+Change into this directory and activate the virtualenv.

+1. To kick off one of the general repository crawls, scp a copy of the CSV onto the broker node.
+Then, from the scraper directory, run:

+    `./bin/edu_repo_crawler.py <path to CSV>

+    This will read the CSV and queue crawl jobs for each institution.